dtr-org/unit-e-clonemachine/README.md

 ```

 Clonemachine has a list of appropriated files, i.e. files which have changed so
-much in UnitE that it doesn't make sense to try to merge them.
+much in unit-e that it doesn't make sense to try to merge them.
 They are replaced
 by the version from the unit-e repository.
 You need to pass the branch where the
 unit-e code is with the `--unite-branch` option.